These Pantone Cookies are the cutest way to celebrate the Color of the Year! Or any colorful occasion, really.

 - Separate dough into two balls and wrap in plastic wrap.
 Flatten into a disc and refrigerate for at least 1 hour.

 - Pre-heat oven to 350 degrees.
 Line baking sheets with non-stick baking mats or parchment paper and set aside.

 - Roll out dough to 1/8-inch thickness on a lightly floured work surface.
 Using a rectangular cookie cutter or knife, cut dough into rectangles and transfer to prepared baking sheets, leaving an inch in between.
 Bake until lightly golden, about 10 minutes.
 Do not allow the cookies to brown.
 Remove from oven and let sit for 2 minutes before transferring to wire racks.
 Let cool completely.

-- For icing: Add confectioner's sugar, meringue powder and 1/5 of the water to the bowl of an electric mixer.
+- Add confectioner's sugar, meringue powder and 1/5 of the water to the bowl of an electric mixer.
 With an electric mixer, beat ingredients on low speed until smooth, about 7 minutes.
 If icing is too thick, add more water; if too thin, beat 2 to 3 minutes more.